Medical Device Integration

 Masimo prohibits any form of forced labor, including slavery and human trafficking in its supply chain.
 Masimo evaluates suppliers through questionnaires, supplier audits, and risk-based assessments.
 Verification is not conducted by a third party.

 Masimo audits suppliers identified as higher risk to evaluate compliance with company standards for trafficking and slavery in supply chains.
-Verification is not made by independent, unannounced audit.
+Verification is not made by an independent, unannounced audit.

 Masimo's supplier agreements and purchase order terms and conditions require suppliers to comply with all applicable laws and regulations.
 Currently, we do not require suppliers to certify that materials incorporated into the product comply with the laws regarding slavery and human trafficking of the countries in which they are doing business.